o1-labs/docs2/CONTRIBUTING.md

 ## Pull Requests (PRs)

-To provide a fix or update, make a direct contribution.
+You are welcome to provide a fix or update directly.
 We appreciate your contributions!

 - For a simple fix to single page, you can select **EDIT THIS PAGE** at the top of the page to make changes to the file in a web browser.
 In the **Propose changes** section, you can follow the GitHub workflow to submit a pull request.